MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ## Debug JavaScript in dynamic files using Razor (ASP.NET)

+::: moniker range=">=vs-2019"
+Starting in Visual Studio 2019, Visual Studio provides debugging support for Chrome and Microsoft Edge (Chromium) only.
+::: moniker-end
+::: moniker range="vs-2017"
 Visual Studio provides debugging support for Chrome and Internet Explorer only.
-It will automatically attach breakpoints to JavaScript/TypeScript and embedded scripts on HTML files.
+::: moniker-end

-Debugging dynamically generated files is not automatic.
-You cannot automatically hit breakpoints on files generated with Razor syntax (cshtml, vbhtml).
+However, you cannot automatically hit breakpoints on files generated with Razor syntax (cshtml, vbhtml).
 There are two approaches you can use to debug this kind of file:

 * **Place the `debugger;` statement where you want to break**: This causes the dynamic script to stop execution and start debugging immediately while it is being created.
 * **Load the page and open the dynamic document on Visual Studio**: You'll need to open the dynamic file while debugging, set your breakpoint, and refresh the page for this method to work.
 Depending on whether you're using Chrome or Internet Explorer, you'll find the file using one of the following strategies: